Why Every Runner Should Keep A Running Log

 Run for 20 mins at a moderate pace

-Tracking distance or time will be important to ensure you are training properly for your race.
-For any race distance, you will want to gradually increase the distance or time you are running each week.
+Tracking distance or time will be important to ensure you train properly for your race.
+For any race distance, you will want to gradually increase the distance or time you run each week.

-Tracking what you do each week allows you to ensure that you are increasing your training in an appropriate manner.
-Having big jumps in your training can lead to injury.
+Tracking your training each week allows you to ensure that you are increasing it appropriately.
+Big jumps in training can lead to injury.

 A close up of an app that says run.